How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Press and hold the ‘Netflix’ button on your Shield TV remote.

-Click on that new line to either disable the Netflix or change the button’s function.
+lick on that new line to disable the Netflix button or change its function.

 Pro Feature